Herwig9820/Justina_interpreter/README.md

 1. If enabled, system callbacks allow the Arduino program to perform periodic housekeeping tasks beyond the control of Justina (e.g., maintaining a TCP connection, producing a beep when an error is encountered, aborting, or stopping a Justina program...).
 For that purpose, a set of system flags passes information back and forth between the main Arduino program and Justina at regular intervals (without the need for interrupts).
 2. Time-critical user routines, functions targeting specific hardware and functions extending Justina functionality in general can be written in c++, given an alias and 'registered' (using a standard mechanism), informing Justina about the minimum and maximum number of arguments and the return type.
 From then onward, these C++ functions can be called just like any other Justina function, with the same syntax, using the alias as function name and passing scalar or array variables as arguments.

-# Examples
+# Arduino c++ examples
 A number of c++ example files, demonstrating how to call Justina, are provided in the repository folder 'examples':
-* Justina_easy: simply calling Justina, that's it
+* Justina_easy: simply call Justina, and that's it
 * Justina_userCPP: demonstrating how to write user c++ functions for use in a Justina program (for time critical or specific hardware oriented stuff or to extend built-in Justina functionality...)
-* Justina_systemCallback: using system callback functions to ensure that procedures that need to be executed at regular intervals (e.g. maintaining a TCP connection, etc.) continue to be executed while control is within Justina; to detect stop, abort, 'console reset' and kill requests (for example when a user presses a 'program abort' pushbutton),... and this without the need for Justina to have any knowledge about the hardware (pins, ...) used
+* Justina_systemCallback: use system callback functions to ensure that procedures that need to be executed at regular intervals (e.g. maintaining a TCP connection, etc.) continue to be executed while control is within Justina; to detect stop, abort, 'console reset' and kill requests (for example when a user presses a 'program abort' pushbutton),... and this without the need for Justina to have any knowledge about the hardware (pins, ...) used
 * Justina_multiTerminal: demonstrating the setup for using two monochrome 128 x 64 dot OLED displays AND / OR a TCP terminal program on your computer as alternative output devices for Justina, next to Serial

+# Justina language examples
-A few Justina language example files are provided in the repository folder 'extras/Justina_language_examples':
+A few Justina language example files are provided in the repository folder 'extras/Justina_language_examples'.
+These text files obey the 8.3 file format, to make them compatible with the Arduino SD card file system.
+Also, they all have the '.jus' extension: opening these files in Notepad++ will automatically invoke Justina language highlighting (if the the Justina language extension is installed).
+The example files are:
+* start.jus      can be used as startup program (if your Arduino is equipped with an SD card board).
+It sets things like the angle mode, number formatting etc.
+* myFirst.jus    a really simple Justina program
+* fact.jus       a recursive method to calculate factorials
+* input.jus      ask for user input; parse and execute that input within a running program
+* overlap.jus    two method to print lines with overlapping print fields
+* SD_test.jus    perform some basic SD card tests
+* SD_parse.jus   write formatted data to an SD card, read it back and immediately parse this data into variables

 # Documentation
-Further documentation is provided in repository ' extras' folder.
+Further documentation is provided in the repository ' extras' folder.